gegelati/gegelati/README.md

 * On Linux, in the shared folders `/usr/local/lib/cmake/GEGELATI`, `/usr/lib/libGEGELATI.so.<version>`, `/usr/local/include/GEGELATI/`, and `/usr/local/share/doc/GEGELATI-<version>`.

 ## :book: How to Use the GEGELATI Library

+### Learn with our tutorials
+For a gentle introduction to the c++ API of GEGELATI, we strongly recommend you to follow our [tutorials](https://gegelati.github.io/gegelati-tutorial/).
+These tutorials will guide you through the different features of the library and will help you better understand the functionning of TPGs.

 ### Learn by Examples
 Since sometimes, a simple example is worth 10.000 pages of documentations, examples of applications built with the GEGELATI library are available in the [gegelati-apps repository](https://github.com/gegelati/gegelati-apps).